serodriguez68/basic-statistics/readme.md

 <img src="/equations/6_population_dispersion_vs_sample_dispersion/sample_variance_and_sd.png"/>

 - __Biased estimator:__  The expeceted value of the estimator is __not__ equal to the expected value of of the parameter being estimated.
-- __Unbiased estimator:__ The expecte values of the estimator and the parameter being estimated are the same.
+- __Unbiased estimator:__ The expected values of the estimator and the parameter being estimated are the same.
 - __Unbiased estimator of a population's standard deviation:__ Unlike the mean and the variance, there is no general formula for an __unbiased estimator__ of standard deviation that works across all distribuitions.
 In practice, finding an unbiased estimator is of [little relevance since its need is avoided by standard procedures, such as the use of significance tests and confidence intervals, or by using Bayesian analysis.](https://en.wikipedia.org/wiki/Unbiased_estimation_of_standard_deviation)

 __Sample mean__